 - Davignon, E. (2006).
 Foreword.
 In J.-M. Palayret, H. Wallace, & P. Winand (Eds.), Visions, votes, and vetoes: The empty chair crisis and the Luxembourg (pp. 15–19).
 Brussels, Belgium: Peter Lange.

 - De Vree, J. K. (1972).
 Political integration: The formation of theory and its problems.
 The Hague, The Netherlands: Mouton.

 - Dehousse, R. (2011).
 Conclusion: Obstinate or obsolete?
 In R. Dehousse (Ed.), The “community method.”
 Palgrave Studies in European Union Politics.
 London, UK: Palgrave Macmillan.

 - Deutsch, K. W. (1954).
 Political community at the international level: Problems of definition and measurement.
 Garden City, NY: Doubleday.

 - Deutsch, K. W. (1957).
-Political Community and the North American Area.
-Princeton: Princeton University Press.
+Political community and the North American area.
+Princeton, NJ: Princeton University Press.